To the Service Station Proprietor

 The form will have to be completed to the best of the ability of the service station representative and ideally it would be best if it was completed by the actual witness of the offence.

-This form can be completed "on-line" prior to printing and faxing it.
+This form can be completed "on-line" prior to emailing it.
 All information sought by Police in the form is critical to any investigation and everything that is recorded is taken into account.
 It is important that the report of the matter is made to PoliceLink Command at the earliest opportunity to maximise the chance of Police being able to identify the person who failed to pay for the petrol product.

 The report will be assessed at the local station (Local Area Command) and the Police will make contact about the investigation process.
 When the investigation commences an officer will contact you to make time when you will be asked to come to the station to supply a formal statement and bring in any CCTV of the incident should you have it.